syedsaqib2457/php-hash/readme.md

-## GhostCompute Framework
+## GhostCompute

 Currently in a pre-release development phase.

-API documentation and usage tutorials are in the [documentation subdirectory](https://github.com/ghostcompute/framework/tree/main/documentation).
+API documentation and usage tutorials are in the [documentation subdirectory](https://github.com/ghostcompute/ghostcompute/tree/main/documentation).

-### An Essential API Framework for Cloud Privacy and Security
+### An Essential API for Cloud Privacy and Security

-Develop secure applications using a backend API framework built with excessive simplicity.
+Develop secure applications using a backend API built with excessive simplicity.

 ### Build and Orchestrate Powerful Cloud Applications the Right Way

 Use built-in API actions to automate deployment, monitoring and scaling for sensitive network infrastructure in containerless Linux environments without sacrificing performance, privacy or security.

-GhostCompute is a backend API framework for cloud applications as well as a standalone automation system for controlling cloud network infrastructure from the same API.
+GhostCompute is a backend API framework for developing cloud applications as well as a standalone automation system for controlling cloud network infrastructure and cryptocurrency nodes from the same API.

 ### Make Clean API Requests to a Single Endpoint in JSON Format